fabi8bit/bidepp-fs-pp4/README.md

 ![Bidepp Banner](documentation/readme/banner.png)

 Bidepp is a full stack blog website.
 It's built using Django, Python, HTML, CSS and JavaScript.
-This project was created as my fourth milestone project for my Diploma in Web Application Development at Code Institute.
+This project was created as my fourth portfolio project for my Diploma in Web Application Development at Code Institute.

 [Visit Bidepp blog Here](https:)